Are Charter and Budget Bus Companies at Fault if They Break Safety Rules and Cause an Accident?

 Philadelphia Charter Bus Accident Lawyers Representing Injured Passengers

 The causes of bus accidents are seldom clear-cut.
 In many instances, more than one person or company shares part of the responsibility for causing an avoidable accident.
-If you or someone you love was hurt in a charter bus accident, or if your car was hit by a charter bus, an experienced personal injury attorney can help determine who may have been at fault for causing the crash, and work aggressively to hold the liable parties accountable.
+If you or someone you love was hurt in a charter bus accident, an experienced personal injury attorney can help determine who may have been at fault for causing the crash, and work aggressively to hold the liable parties accountable.